 This exciting opportunity allows students the ability to learn through hands-on experience with the support and mentorship of classroom teachers and college instructors.

 Fieldwork: All students enrolled in the M.S.Ed.
-Elementary Education program is required to complete a minimum of 100 field experience hours prior to student teaching.
-These field experience hours are embedded over two courses (EDU 511 and EDU 512).
+Students with Disabilities program are required to complete a minimum of 100 field experience hours prior to student teaching.
+These field experience hours are embedded over the courses and must be completed prior to the final semester of the program.

 Medaille fits your life